rizett/PIGI_system/README.md

 References:
 Izett, R. & Tortell, P. 2020.
 The Pressure of in-situ Gases Instrument (PIGI) for autonomous ship-board measurement of dissolved O2 and N2 in surface ocean waters.
 Oceanography.
-33(2).
-DOI#.
+33(2).https://doi.org/10.5670/oceanog.2020.214.